Payum/Payum/docs/gateways/webhooks.md

 $state['notify_url'] ??= $context->notifyUrl();
 ```

-Gateways with a single endpoint configured in the PSP's dashboard need none of this — point that
+Gateways with a single endpoint configured in the PSP's dashboard can skip minting one of these per
-endpoint at your notify script and Payum works out which gateway a message belongs to from the token in
+payment — point that one endpoint at your notify script and Payum still works out which gateway a
-the URL.
+message belongs to from the token in the URL.
+But a token minted for the gateway alone carries no
+payment: `$context->payment()` is null and `$context->state()` throws, so there is nothing for Payum to
+record a status onto.
+That handler has to find the payment itself from the event payload.

 ### Testing one